-gorgeous DIY Easter eggs adorned with beautiful, classic Christian imagery…
+Learn how to make these quick and easy DIY Easter eggs adorned with beautiful, classic Easter imagery…

 I told you guys once I discovered this type of transfer paper, I’d be using it for everything.
 And I’m staying honest on that claim.
 Check out these beautiful Easter eggs!